Major Car Insurance Discounts That Save You the Most Money

 Paid-in-Full Discount

 Paying your annual premium upfront instead of monthly can save you 5-10%.
 Insurance companies prefer lump-sum payments because they reduce administrative costs and eliminate the risk of missed payments.
-While this requires a larger upfront investment, the savings can be substantial—potentially $100-200 annually on an average policy.
+While this requires a larger upfront investment, the savings can be substantial — potentially $100-200 or more annually on an average policy.
+If cash flow is a concern, review your options with a car insurance down payment guide before committing.

 Paperless and Auto-Pay Discounts